 - Promote standardisation of methods and procedures for training programmes and cooperation with other international organisations.

-- Collaborate with academic partners to establish recognised academic qualifications in the field of cybercrime and work with universities that have already created such awards making them available across international borders.
+- Collaborate with academic partners to establish recognised academic qualifications in the field of cybercrime and work with universities that have already created such schemes, making them available across international borders.

-- Collaborate with industry partners to establish frameworks whereby their existing and future efforts support law enforcement by the delivery of training, harmonised into an effective programme, making best use of available resources.
+- Collaborate with industry partners to establish frameworks whereby their existing and future efforts support law enforcement through the delivery of training harmonised into an effective programme, making the best use of available resources.

 - Provide training and education material and reference trainers to international partners, supporting their efforts to instruct law enforcement on cybercrime issues globally.